tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 ..
 TODO: What actual scheme will we use instead of "xxx"?
 ..
 TODO: Link to the discussion of security properties of this scheme in the GBS doc
 ..
-TODO: Update that doc to link to any Tor or Foolscap docs about the security properties of their systems
+TODO: Update that doc to link to any Tor docs about the security properties of their systems

 The *introducer fURL* is derived from *certificate* and *swissnum*.
 It has the form ``xxx://<spki-hash>@<network-location>[,...]/<swissnum>``